FSoft-AI4Code/prompts-for-coding-tasks/README.md

 ###End Instruction###
 Query Suggestions for Google search: \n

+## Fix:

+Cross check your previous answers by searching them on the Internet.
+Previous answer is: ```{prev_answer}```

+1. The queries should best match the specific information in the previous answer
+2. The queries must semantically different
+3. The queries should be arranged in a Markdown list of bullet points
+4. Make sure that queries does not include any apologies or explanations.

+Query Suggestions for Google search: \n
 ------------------------------------------------------------------------------------------------------------
 ## Prompt 13 Generate Java code for building a mobile app using Spring Boot